-We keep a general reserve of £92,786 to respond to immediate issues and as cashflow for contracts which now pay up to six months in arrears.
+We keep a general reserve of £95,840 to respond to immediate issues and as cashflow for contracts which now pay up to six months in arrears and this has accumulated over many years through achieving small surpluses of unrestricted income.

-Recent events including pandemic, cost of living crisis and shrinking statutory budgets have shone a light on the vulnerability of organisations to unforeseen change and we are proud of our resilience and ability to rapidly respond which is aided by our secure financial footing.
+Recent events including the pandemic, the cost-of-living crisis and shrinking statutory budgets have shone a light on the vulnerability of organisations to unforeseen change and we are proud of our resilience and ability rapidly to respond which is aided by our secure financial footing.